The best waterfalls in Cameron Highlands are especially nice in the rainy season. They have a few cascades and cool rock pools at the bottom.

 2. Lata Iskandar Waterfall Cameron Highland

-Just 25 kilometers before Ringlet town, Lata Iskandar Waterfall features a majestic drop as high as 25 meters where the water plummets into a pool of water at the base of the waterfall.
+Lata Iskandar Waterfall features a majestic drop as high as 25 meters.
+The water plummets into a pool of water at the base of the waterfall.

-Several tiers of granite slopes form the foundation of this cascading waterfall before it narrows down to stream of wading depth.
+Several tiers of granite slopes form the foundation of this cascading waterfall.
+Before it narrows down to a stream of wading depth.

-And over the weekends, the Lata Iskandar waterfall attracts tourists and local visitors, with many congregating tightly under the natural and chilling shower of water!
+Over the weekends, the Lata Iskandar waterfall attracts tourists and local visitors.
+With many congregating under the natural and chilling shower of water!

 The rocky ledges are also a popular perching spot for a picture-perfect opportunity.
-Just be careful where you put your feet!
+Be careful where you put your feet!

-Indeed, it’s not uncommon to spot tourist buses parked along the main road by this waterfall as Lata Iskandar Waterfall is a very popular attraction in Cameron Highlands.
+It’s not uncommon to spot tourist buses parked along the main road by this waterfall.
+Because Lata Iskandar Waterfall is a very popular attraction in Cameron Highlands.

 Besides the waterfall, there are many native-run (I.e. orang asli) stalls in the same area.

-This provides ample opportunities to shop for tribal handicrafts, herbs, ethnic souvenirs, tropical fruits, and even aphrodisiacs straight from the jungle.
+You can buy tribal handicrafts, herbs, ethnic souvenirs, and tropical fruits.
+As well as natural aphrodisiacs straight from the jungle.

 - Location: Exit 59, 35000 Tapah, Perak